-Artists from the Pacific Northwest along with special guests from around the world create an ethnic extravaganza embracing music and dance, visual arts exhibits, demonstrations of traditional arts, hands-on children’s activities, dance and music workshops, crafts, food, imported goods, and more.
+Artists from the Pacific Northwest along with special guests from around the world create an ethnic extravaganza.
+The artists and guests present music and dance, visual arts exhibits, demonstrations of traditional arts, hands-on children’s activities, dance and music workshops, crafts, food, imported goods, and more.

-About Northwest Folklife Festival
+About the Festival

-Founded in 1972, Northwest Folklife Festival is the place to learn, to dance, to play, to try something new, and to discover arts and cultures that inspire celebration of one another and our big neighborhood.
+Founded in 1972, the Memorial Day Weekend Folklife Festival is the place to learn, to dance, to play, to try something new, and to discover arts and cultures.
+The goal is to inspire celebration of one another and our big neighborhood.

-Northwest Folklife Festival brings together an estimated 250,000 visitors, 1,000 volunteers and more than 7,000 musicians, dancers, tradition bearers and visual artists who contribute their time, talent, and energy.
+Folklife Festival brings together an estimated 250,000 visitors, 1,000 volunteers and more than 7,000 musicians, dancers, tradition bearers and visual artists who contribute their time, talent, and energy.

 In keeping a commitment to remove any economic barriers and ensure that everyone can experience and share in cultural traditions, the annual Northwest Folklife is presented without admission charge, creating the most inclusive, wide reaching arts experience.

 Northwest Folklife is s a year-around non-profit arts organization that celebrates multigenerational arts, cultures, and traditions of a global Pacific Northwest.

 It produces the Northwest Folklife Festival, along with curated performances, panels, workshops, exhibitions, demonstrations, and educational materials in partnership with youth organizations and community partners.
 A couple of these initiatives are listed below.